wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/remote.rst

 		<remote>

-Configure manager to listen events from the agents.
+Configuration of manager to listen for events from the agents.

 +----------------+-----------------------------------------------------------------------+
 | Options        | Allowed values                                                        |